mrwunderbar666/ner_tool_comparison/corpora/wikiann/README.md

 2. Right-click on the folder `name_tagging` and click download
 3. Copy the .zip file into the wikiann folder
 4. run the script `get_wikiann.py`
+  - The script automatically generates training, test, and validation splits for each language (with a random state for reproducability)
+  - It splits into train (70%), test (15%), validate (15%), but with a  maximum number of test / validation sample of 25,000 sentences each